 Volunteering does require planning, research, and preparation.
 So we thought we would help you out by providing you with information and directing you to different sites to research.
 As you go through your journey with us we will be giving you information on ways to take care of yourself, things to think about and ways to prepare.

-Indigo may match you with up to five projects in order to give you options.
+Indigo may match you with up to three projects in order to give you options.
 It is vital to respond to each match to either confirm or decline your interest.
 The projects we support have finite resources and are spread thin so please be respectful of their time by responding to them.
-If none of your matches are successful or you would like even more options, please don’t hesitate to email us.
+If none of your matches are successful, then volunteering at this time may not be the right time for you but please don’t hesitate to email us.
 If you would like advice on which placement to accept, should you be offered more than one, we are always available to advise you.

-This training will give you tools to manage the trauma you may encounter in the people you work with, teach you how to use your skills effectively to include others in your activities and give you a supervised real world experience before you leave home.
+This training will give you tools to manage build resilience, teach you how to use your skills effectively to include others in your activities, and give you a supervised real world experience before you leave home.

 Welfare and tips on looking after yourself

 When volunteering it’s important to take care of your own health and well-being.
 You may be affected by what you experience during your volunteering placement.
 It is important to pay extra attention to your own well-being, meaning you’re physically and mentally fit to help others.
-We suggest you read the following two page sheet to help you before you go to prepare for your volunteer placement > view here
+We will provide you with information and services to access once you apply.

 General destination information